At a Glance

 The University of Granada's Center for Modern Languages (CLM) specializes in the delivery of an intensive Spanish language program appropriate for serious Brown students from across academic disciplines interested in acquiring the reading, writing and oral proficiencies necessary to communicate effectively in the Spanish language.
 Recognized by the Cervantes Institute for excellence in the delivery of a broad array of language programs, the CLM is a pioneer in Spanish language instruction for international students, with origins that date to the delivery of its first program nearly 50 years ago.

 Approximate dates are provided based on past programs; students should expect them to vary by year.
 Please refer to the 2015/16 program calendar (Intensive Language or Hispanic Studies) for more specific information about program dates.

-- Spring term: late January to late May (Level II) / early June (Level I)
+Spring: Late January – Late May (Level II) / Early June (Level I)